 The original Z-NET Blueprint was funded by the NSW Office of Environment & Heritage and was created in partnership with the community of Uralla in NSW.
 This version is focused on zero-net energy.

 The Blueprint has since been significantly expanded as part of the Z-NET Hepburn Shire work.
 An updated Blueprint has now been created to also include electric transport and energy storage.
 This version is focused on zero-net emissions.

 Uralla Case Study

-The Z-NET Blueprint was developed at the same time as creating a plan for Uralla ~ the Z-NET Case Study Town.
+The original Z-NET Blueprint was developed at the same time as creating a plan for Uralla ~ the Z-NET Case Study Town.
 This approach has given the model a very practical and ‘real world’ grounding, and includes a business case assessment to quantify the costs, benefits, opportunities and risks of the various options available.